ashrcho/ChurnProject/README.md

 Retaining existing customers is more cost-effective than acquiring new ones.
 With this project my aim is to provide insights that help with customer retention efforts by:
 - Understanding churn drivers
-- Building a predictive model
+- Building a predictive model with Decision-Tree-Classifier
-- Visualizing insights for business decisions
+- Visualizing insights for business decisions as a dashboard in Tableau

 ### 🔎 Exploratory Data Analysis (EDA)
 #### <ins>Descriptive Statistics<ins>